Chapter 8. Collections and Enumerators

 This client code asks the collection object to

-populate itself via the CalcPrimes
+populate itself via the CalcPrimes method instead of

 adding each prime number one at a time.
 Of course, this procedure